qua-platform/quam/docs/migrating-to-quam.md

 machine.octaves["octave1"] = Octave(name="octave1", ip="127.0.0.1", port=80)

-# Initialize all frequency converters in the default wiring configuration
+# Initialize all frequency converters using the default connectivity to the OPX
 machine.octave.initialize_frequency_converters()
 ```
-The [Octave documentation][octave] provides more details on the Octave configuration.
+Refer to the [Octave documentation][octave] for further configuration details

 ### Convert "elements" to Channels
 The QUA configuration has a section labelled `"elements"`, which corresponds to a pulse processor that can either send or receive signals.